 þ vocational training

-In addition, the Ministry of Education, with the help of Cervantes Institutes, provides specific Spanish courses.
+The region of Madrid, for instance, established the compulsory course Know Your Laws.
+In addition, the Ministry of Education, with the help of the Cervantes Institutes, provides specific Spanish courses.
 The Centre for Attention to Cultural Diversity in Education, under the Ministry of Education, provides information and counseling for intercultural education.
-And preparatory civics classes are taught for the fulfilment of the Proof of Integration Efforts (Informe de esfuerzo de integración) and the Proof social ties (Informe de arraigo).
+Preparatory civics classes are taught for the fulfilment of the Proof of Integration Efforts (Informe de esfuerzo de integración) and the Proof social ties (Informe de arraigo).

-Since 2014, monitoring and evaluation of integration measures are carried out at operational level (projects) instead of strategic level.
+Since 2014, monitoring and evaluation of integration measures have been carried out at the operational level (for projects), rather than at the strategic level.

 þ Foreigners Law

-The Law 7/1985 established the rights and freedoms of foreigners for the first time in Spain.
-It was abrogated 15 years later by the Law 4/2000, the first legislation to comprehensively address the immigration phenomenon in Spain and to introduce provisions related to the social integration of migrants.
-Law 4/2000 was in turn subsequently reformed by the Laws 8/2000, 14/2003 and 2/2009.
-Legal precepts set in the last reform found execution through the Royal Decree 557/2011 that aimed at consolidating the “legal, orderly and job market-related migration” model.
+Law 7/1985 established the rights and freedoms of foreigners for the first time in Spain.
+It was abrogated 15 years later by Law 4/2000, the first piece of legislation to comprehensively address the immigration phenomenon in Spain and to introduce provisions related to the social integration of migrants.
+Law 4/2000 was in turn subsequently reformed by Laws 8/2000, 14/2003 and 2/2009.
+Legal precepts set in the last reform were executed through Royal Decree 557/2011 that aimed at consolidating the ‘legal, orderly and job market-related migration’ model.

 þ Asylum Law

-The Law 5/1984 established the right of asylum in Spain for the first time.
-It was subsequently modified by the Law 9/1994 which was executed through the Royal Decree 203/1995 establishing rights and conditions for the refugee status.
-Law 9/1994 was derogated by the Law 12/2009 which represents the current normative frame for international protection in Spain.
-In 2003, the government approved the Royal Decree 1325/2003, providing for a temporary protection status in case of massive arrivals of displaced persons but the decree has never been implemented.
+Law 5/1984 established the right of asylum in Spain for the first time.
+It was subsequently modified by Law 9/1994 which was executed through Royal Decree 203/1995, establishing rights and conditions for refugee status.
+Law 9/1994 was derogated by Law 12/2009, which provides the current normative framework for international protection in Spain.
+In 2003, the government approved Royal Decree 1325/2003, providing for temporary protection status in case of massive arrivals of displaced persons, but the decree has never been implemented.

 ý Integration Law

 The is no Integration Law.
-The organic Law 2/2009 provides a general regulatory framework for integration.
+Organic Law 2/2009 provides a general regulatory framework for integration.

 þ Nationality Law

-The Spanish citizenship regime was set by the Law 51/1982.
-This reform of the civil code established jus sanguinis as the core principle ruling the acquisition of nationality and a general requirement of 10 years of residence for naturalisation.
-It also identified “privileged” groups of foreigners (emigrants and their progenies, citizens of former colonies and Sephardic Jews).
-This general framework was later modified and complemented by the laws 29/1995, 36/2002, 40/2006, 52/2007, 12/2015 and 19/2015.
-The 2 last amendments respectively facilitated the naturalisation procedures for Sephardic Jews and introduced language and civic tests.
+The Spanish citizenship regime was set up by Law 51/1982.
+This reform of the civil code established jus sanguinis as the core principle underlying the acquisition of nationality and a general requirement of 10 years of residence for naturalisation.
+It also identified ‘privileged’ groups of foreigners (emigrants and their descendants, citizens of former colonies and Sephardic Jews).
+This general framework was later modified and complemented by Laws 29/1995, 36/2002, 40/2006, 52/2007, 12/2015 and 19/2015.
+The last two of these amendments respectively facilitated naturalisation procedures for Sephardic Jews and introduced language and civic tests.

-Article 71 of the Law 4/2000 established the Spanish Observatory of Racism and Xenophobia under the General Secretary of Immigration and Emigration at the Ministry of Employment and Social Security.
-The Observatory currently has 3 main functions, according to the Royal Decree 703/2017:
+Article 71 of Law 4/2000 established the Spanish Observatory of Racism and Xenophobia under the General Secretary of Immigration and Emigration at the Ministry of Employment and Social Security.
+The Observatory currently has three main functions, according to Royal Decree 703/2017:

-- collect and analyse information on racism and xenophobia
+- collecting and analysing information on racism and xenophobia

-- promote the principles of equal treatment and non-discrimination, along with the fight against racism and xenophobia
+- promoting the principles of equal treatment and non-discrimination, along with the fight against racism and xenophobia

-- collaborate with different public, private, national and international agents relevant in the prevention of racism and xenophobia.
+- collaborating with different public, private, national and international agents relevant in the prevention of racism and xenophobia

-The Law 62/2003 and the Royal Decree 1262/2007 defined the functions of the present Council for the Elimination of Racial or Ethnic Discrimination, under the Ministry of Health, Social Services and Equality.
+Law 62/2003 and Royal Decree 1262/2007 defined the functions of the present Council for the Elimination of Racial or Ethnic Discrimination, under the Ministry of Health, Social Services and Equality.

 The main institution responsible for the governance of immigrant integration at national level is the General Secretary of Immigration and Emigration at the Ministry of Labor, Migration and Social Security.
-Its General Directorate of Integration and Humanitarian Attention is in charge of the functional coordination of relevant actors while, under the latter, the Sub-Directorate for Integration and Institutional Relations develops and manages procedures for the reception and integration of immigrants.
-The General Secretary closely works with the Permanent Observatory on Migration which conducts research on migration-related topics.
+Its General Directorate of Integration and Humanitarian Attention is in charge of the functional coordination of relevant actors, while the Sub-Directorate for Integration and Institutional Relations develops and manages procedures for the reception and integration of immigrants.
+The General Secretary closely works with the Permanent Observatory on Migration, which conducts research on migration-related topics.

-All the different phases of integration are managed according to a model of multi-level governance that includes: the public administration, regional governments (autonomous communities), local entities (town and city councils) and the civil society (trade unions, employers’ organisations, NGOs and immigrant associations).
-Cooperation among the different levels of governance is backed by 3 entities:
+All the different phases of integration are managed according to a model of multi-level governance that includes the public administration, regional governments (autonomous communities), local entities (town and city councils) and civil society (trade unions, employers’ organisations, NGOs and immigrant associations).
+Cooperation among the different levels of governance is backed by three entities:

 - the Inter-Ministerial Commission on Aliens, in charge of coordinating different departments and the General State Administration